Winter will soon arrive in Canada with all its teeth-chattering fury, and that means both opportunity for snow removal contractors and risk.

-How much does snowplow insurance in Canada cost?
+Snowplow insurance in Canada

-One reason insurance rates for snow removal businesses are climbing is due to the surge of slip-and-fall claims, lawsuits in recent years, and inflation.
+Liability insurance for the snow and ice removal business is considered high-risk.
+One reason insurance rates for snow removal businesses are high is due to the surge of slip-and-fall claims, lawsuits in recent years, and inflation.
+The good news is Zensurance can beat the market and get the affordable coverage your snow removal business needs.

 Download Our FREE Insurance Guide